Performance of routine tasks without awareness or memory.

 Brief loss of muscle tone with retained awareness, often triggered by strong emotions.

 Frequent shifts between different states of sleep and wakefulness at night.

 The inability to stay awake and alert during the day; a constant need for sleep or unintentionally falling asleep.

 A chemical in the brain that helps maintain wakefulness.

-Vivid, realistic, and frightening dream-like events that occur when falling asleep.
+Vivid dream-like experiences that occur while falling asleep.

 Dream-like events that occur when falling asleep.
 Called hypnopompic hallucinations if they occur when waking up.